opensourcedesign/opensourcedesign.github.io/docs/moderation-guide.md

 - **Content lint** (`content-lint.yml`) - front matter validity plus the Markdown pitfalls that break rendering (4-space indents, `###Heading` without a space, pseudo-bullets).
 A red check means the page will render
   broken: fix or ask the poster to resubmit.
-On the default branch this runs on **every push** (full job/event corpus), not only changed files.
+On pull requests it lints only changed files; on pushes to `main` it lints the full job/event/resource corpus when those paths change.
 - **Repository checks** (`ci-checks.yml`) - canonical job filenames and
   statuses, form-module hashes, redirect aliases, and data YAML schema.
 - **Accessibility** (`a11y.yml`) - pa11y WCAG 2 AA on a curated sample of pages